 Spanish dance is a vivid enactment of the personality of Spanish people: intense, impulsive, quick to anger or love, seemingly hiding nothing of their lust for life.
 It has been said that in a country of sharp contrasts in light and climate, as Spain is, sharp contrasts in temperament are to be expected.
 And so it is.

-Of course, flamenco is the most well-known of all Spanish dances; alas, not Spanish at all, rather the tradition of Spain's disenfranchised Romani people of the South, believed by many to be descendant of the Moors.
-Accompanied by the jaleo, a combination of guitar, soul-searing song, and hypnotizing palmadas, the gypsy dancer acts out the anguish of poverty and the intense urges of anger, pain, lust, and domination.
-The famous zapateado can be traced to the Moors who Ferdinand and Isabella removed from Spain the year of Columbus' voyage.
-Flamenco is a great tourist attraction in Andalucia, southern Spain, and many have sought in vain for the real flamenco, to no avail.
+Of course, Flamenco is the most well-known of all Spanish dances; alas, not Spanish at all, rather the tradition of Spain's disenfranchised Romani people of the South, believed by many to be descendant of the Moors.
+Accompanied by the "jaleo," a combination of guitar, soul-searing song, and hypnotizing palmadas, the Romani dancer acts out the anguish of poverty and the intense urges of anger, pain, lust, and domination.
+The famous Zapateado can be traced to the Moors who Ferdinand and Isabella removed from Spain the year of Columbus' voyage.
+Flamenco is a great tourist attraction in Andalucia, southern Spain, and many have sought in vain for the real Flamenco, to no avail.

 Northern Spain's cooler climate produces more energetic dance forms, claimed by locals to be the oldest in Spain.
 Where dance is a solo demonstration in the south, it is a collective activity in the north, involving couples in circles and sets.
 Women continue to dance with downcast modesty in strong contrast to their aggressive southern counterparts.

 To the east in Navarre and Aragon, the Jota reaches its peak of perfection.
 These people are above all, independent, proud, stubborn, forceful, and energetic and they dance the Jota as if there were no gravity.
 Such is the character of vigorous mountain folk throughout Europe.